 Net cash provided by financing activities in 2019 was \$791.9 million.
-This primarily consisted of net proceeds of \$793.3 million from the issuance of unsecured senior notes and offset by a payment of \$1.7 million to purchase a subsidiary's non-controlling equity.
+This primarily consisted of net proceeds of \$793.3 million from the issuance of 2024 Notes and partially offset by a payment of \$1.7 million to purchase a subsidiary's non-controlling equity.